cockpit-project/cockpituous/tasks/README.md

    up to 10 seconds and can fail, and HTTP requests ought to be replied fast and reliably.

- * Then all real test/release/etc. worker bots also connect to the same AMQP container (locally through the service or remotely through the route).
+ * Then all worker bots also connect to the same AMQP container (locally through the service or remotely through the route).
    [run-queue](https://github.com/cockpit-project/bots/tree/main/run-queue)
    consumes a queue entry, does its thing (see below), and once everything is done it acks the entry back to the AMQP server.
 If anything goes wrong in between